-This entry was posted on Sunday, October 17th, 2021 at 19:20 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, October 17th, 2021 at 19:20 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 As the olive harvest season opens, Jewish terrorists come out of their outposts and settler-colonies to attack harvesters, sabotage olive groves, ignite and steal Palestinian olive crops throughout the Occupied Territories, while the Israeli army usually stands by and even backs up the terrorism exerted upon Palestinians; a terrorist from the ‘Havat Maon’ outpost fired his pistol in the air facing guests at a Tawane wedding, and was not arrested – the army arrested a Palestinian activist from the village, claiming he attacked and wounded a shepherd from the outpost who invades the Palestinian’s land on a permanent basis; Palestinians demonstrated in protest of pirate work and the erection of a water tower on the land of Atariya village; the Jerusalem police once again wreaked violent havoc at the Damascus Gate this week, and a policeman was documented beating up a Palestinian who approached him to complain that he had been beaten by another policeman